krainboltgreene/baldurs-mouth/README.md

 ## Notes

 - attacking
 - bartering
 - journal & journal entry
 - forced dialogs
 - allow character choice in addition to random
 - npc known is kinda character specific?
 Maybe a join table
 - short description added to npc to be used instead of name
 - dialogue that leads back to the same scene shoudl be automatically jumped too
 - if the last line of dialogue is fromt he same speaker, just avoid the formatting.
+- add flash to empty
+- account settings live needs render at bottom

 ## Setup